Karl Jaspers Forum, Target Article 16, 16 March 1999

 The demand to logically demonstrate the existence of matter

-idealism: being logically inconsistent (and sometimes even
+philosophical idealism: being logically inconsistent (and sometimes even

 hostile to logic), it demands logic from its opponents.